oanguenot/webrtc-experiments/documentation/Access to devices.md

 ## Complete access when authorized

 Your application needs to request the access to the microphone and camera by using the API `navigator.mediaDevices.getUserMedia`.
-This is done by asking the user and this process can be automated in your application.
+This is done by asking the user.

+You need to request an access for the input audio device (microphone) as well as for the input video device (video).
+If you only ask for the input audio device, you will not be able to send your video to your recipient.

+This information are called the **constraints**.

-The following sample is the minimum of code requested for asking the access to the microphone and the camera.
+The following sample show how to request the access to the microphone and the camera using the minimum constraints.

 ```js
 export const getUserMedia = () => {